Tuesday, March 3, 2026

 CAD CHALLENGE- TO DESIGN A RING THAT FITS ONE OF YOUR FINGERS!!

 Tinkercad ring sizes are based on millimeter (mm) diameters, so precise measurements are required for 3D modeling.
-Common practice involves using a cylinder or tube tool with an inner diameter matching your size (e.g., 18-20 mm for average rings), adding a 1–2 mm wall thickness, and adding a 1mm printing tolerance for a proper fit.
+Common practice involves using a cylinder with a diameter matching your size (e.g., 18-20 mm for average rings), and using a torus on the outside for curved edges.
+THINK CHONKY

 Key Tinkercad Ring Sizing Tips: